Kannada actor Shweta Kumari arrested by NCB in drug case

-Mumbai (Maharashtra) [India], January 4 (ANI): Kannada actor Shweta Kumari was detained on Monday in connection with the seizure by the Narcotics Control Bureau (NCB) here, in the drive against drug supply in Maharashtra and Goa.
-The actor was detained during a raid at a hotel in Mumbai's Mira Road.
+Mumbai (Maharashtra) [India], January 5 (ANI): Kannada actor Shweta Kumari who was detained on Monday in connection with the seizure by the Narcotics Control Bureau (NCB) here has been arrested by NCB after questioning last night.

+The NCB team has taken Kumari for a medical test today.
+She will be produced before the court and the NCB officials will be requesting for custody.

 Sameer Wankhede, NCB's Zonal Director informed that a case under the Narcotic Drugs and Psychotropic Substances (NDPS) Act has been registered against Kumari.

-NCB on January 2, has allegedly seized 400 gram of Mephedrone (MD) and searched Crown Business Hotel situated at Mira-Bhayander area here, post which the 27-year-old actor who is a resident of Hyderabad was arrested.
+The NCB on January 2, allegedly seized 400 gram of Mephedrone (MD) and searched Crown Business Hotel situated at Mira-Bhayander area here, post which the 27-year-old actor, who is a resident of Hyderabad, was arrested.